brianandreasen1983/imageapi/readme.md

 palmtunnel.jpg
 santamonica.jpg

 If none of these are supplied as a fully qualified .jpg file you can expect it to fail.
+The validations are performed in the imageValidator.ts file.

+Image Processing to resize the image is held within imageProcess.ts

+some helper functions for the file system such as to check if a directory exists or if a file path exists lives in fileSystem.ts file.

+Lastly an example request: localhost:3000/api/image?imagename=fjord.jpg&height=200&width=200

 If a requested resource is not found because the asset doesn't exist you can expect the endpoint to return that it can't be found.

-In order to run the tests for the repository you can type into terminal yarn test which will allow you to run all of the tests and lint the code.

 If you have any questions in how to run the repository please reach out to the author.